-Anxiety is a particular condition in which you may feel excess worry and can see symptoms like increased heart rate, nervousness, chest tightness, trembling, sweating, and breathlessness.
+Anxiety is a particular condition in which you may feel excess worry and can see symptoms like increased heart rate, nervousness, trembling, sweating, and breathlessness.
 In this condition, you may feel chest pain and chest tightness.
-If you have anxiety and notice chest pain, you may wonder whether it could be because of the condition or other illness like heart disease.
+If you have anxiety and notice chest pain, you may wonder whether it could be because of the condition or other illnesses like heart disease.

 Anxiety & Chest Pain

 If you are wandering and searching does anxiety cause chest pain or chest tightness then the answer is yes!.
 But every person experiences pain differently and can face different symptoms.
 Some people face pain just as sudden muscle spasm, stabbing pressure, and pain shoot.